How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Image Mutations and Validation

-\parh{Perceptual-level.}~The latest VDL testing has been focusing on fine-grained semantics of the objective in images, e.g., as shown in \F~\ref{fig:mutation}, the dog's eyes and mouth can be mutated to evaluate whether the VDL accurately recognizes different dogs.
-Such mutations are often known as perceptual-level mutations~\cite{yuan2024provably} and aim to edit the status of existing semantics in images~\cite{dunn2021exposing,yuan2024provably}.
-Perceptual-level mutations employ generative models (e.g., GANs~\cite{karras2019style}) to obtain a semantic-level \textit{latent} representation for each image.
-Instead of operating on the pixel values (as in mutations mentioned in \S~\ref{subsec:explicit}), they manipulate the latent representation to achieve the mutation.
+\parh{Perceptual-level \& Application Scope.}~Recent VDL testing focuses on fine-grained semantics of the objects in images and implements perceptual-level mutations~\cite{dunn2021exposing,kang2023deceiving,yuan2024provably}, e.g., in \F~\ref{fig:mutation}, the dog's eyes and mouth can be mutated to evaluate whether the VDL accurately recognizes different dogs~\cite{dunn2021exposing}.
+Similar techniques can be applied to face photos for testing and improving finer-grained VDL tasks like face recognition~\cite{luo2021fa,tran2017disentangled}, face aging~\cite{liu2019attribute,makhmudkhujaev2021re}, crowd counting~\cite{wang2019learning,liu2021cross}, etc.

-To control the mutation and generate valid test inputs, perceptual-level mutations rely on a hypothesis: when projected into the latent space using a well-developed generative model, semantically meaningful images concentrate as clusters and each cluster corresponds to images of similar semantics~\cite{lee2007nonlinear,yuan2024provably}.
-For instance, if two clusters $a$ and $b$ in the latent space contain left- and right-oriented dogs, respectively, slightly moving an image's latent coordinate towards the direction $a \leadsto b$ can mutate the dog's orientation in the image generated using this new latent coordinate~\cite{shen2020interpreting}.
-We refer interested readers to~\cite{shen2020interpreting,zhu2021low} for details of perceptual-level mutations.